 Ready to start planning?
 Let’s talk about why Scotland is the home of golf and explore some of our most prominent courses.
 If you’re ready to take the next step, let’s craft your custom Scotland itinerary to include the courses and destinations that interest you most.

-Golf is one of the most popular sports in the World, with extravagant golf courses in nearly every country.
-However, the sport was invented in Scotland, and die-hard golfers enjoy travelling to Scotland to learn more about the history of their beloved sport.
-The exact dates and details are a little hazy, but most scholars agree that golf originated in Scotland during the Middle Ages as the 18-hole stick-and-ball game as we know it today.
+Golf is one of the most popular sports in the world, with extravagant golf courses in nearly every country.
+But, as you may know, the sport was invented in Scotland.
+That’s why so many golfers enjoy travelling to Scotland!
+You can learn more about the history of your beloved sport and witness history come to life.

 - The New Course

 St Andrews is also home to one of the most prestigious golf clubs in the World: the Royal and Ancient Golf Club of St Andrews.
 This club is one of only two organisations with the authority to change the rules of golf.